Montana-Media-Arts/460_GameEngines-Fall2021/modules/week-11/_posts/2017-03-10-conclusions.md

 # Weekly Conclusions

-This week we walked through how to create a simple game in Unity 3D.
-Nice job!
+This week we worked on Minecraft for ATG/Cognizant